jameslrivera/Classifying-Phishing-URLs/README.md

 ### **5. Deep Neural Network (DNN)**
 - Neural network with 10 hidden layers, each containing 30 nodes.
 - Designed for more complex patterns in the data.

 ---
-## **Model Implementation Details**

-### **1. Logistic Regression**
-- A simple linear classifier that uses the `lbfgs` solver for optimization.
-- Serves as the baseline for comparison with more complex models.

-### **2. Naive Bayes**
-- A probabilistic classifier based on Bayes' theorem.
-- Assumes that all features are conditionally independent of each other.

-### **3. Single-Layer Perceptron (SLP)**
-- A neural network with:
-  - **1 Hidden Layer**: Contains a single dense layer with a sigmoid activation function.
-  - Optimized using the Adam optimizer and binary cross-entropy loss.
-- Designed for simple, linear decision boundaries.

-### **4. Multi-Layer Perceptron (MLP)**
-- A neural network with:
-  - **2 Hidden Layers**: Each containing 10 densely connected nodes with ReLU activation.
-  - **Output Layer**: 1 node with a sigmoid activation for binary classification.
-  - Optimized using the Adam optimizer with a learning rate of `0.01`.

-### **5. Deep Neural Network (DNN)**
-- A more complex neural network with:
-  - **10 Hidden Layers**: Each containing 30 densely connected nodes with ReLU activation.
-  - **Output Layer**: 1 node with a sigmoid activation for binary classification.
-  - Optimized using the Adam optimizer with a learning rate of `0.01`.
-- Designed for learning more complex patterns and interactions in the data.

----